 When God forgave us (verse 13), he canceled the judgment in God’s written law against us (Romans 3:19).

 “Wiped out” means to erase, obliterate.
 The idea is to wipe by rubbing.
 This word is intense in the original because it is a compound of two words: to wipe and off.
-God wipes out a number of things in the New Testament: Acts 3:19 [sins]; Revelation 3:5 [name in a book];7:17 [tears].
+God wipes out several things in the New Testament: Acts 3:19 (sins); Revelation 3:5 (name in a book);7:17 (tears).
 Here God wipes out the list of charges against us.
-God not only forgives our sin but he blots out the record of it.
-Not only is the handwriting erased but the document itself is removed.
+God not only forgives our sin, but he blots out the record of it.
+Not only is the handwriting erased, but the document itself is removed.

-The word “handwriting” was used in writing outside the New Testament for the posting of a public debt.
-It was especially used of a record of financial accounts.
+The word “handwriting” was used in writing outside the New Testament for the posting of public debt.
+It was especially used for a record of financial accounts.
 Special emphasis was given to the handwritten nature of the document.
 This is a note hand signed by a debtor acknowledging his indebtedness.
 It is what we call an IOU.
 It was a record of debts of our nature and acts of sin we signed with our own handwriting.
 Jesus canceled the record of these debts to God.

 “Handwriting” is used almost exclusively for the autograph on a promissory note.
 This word frequently occurs in Roman law.
 It is a signed admission of liability.
 Our sins pile up as a vast list of debts to God, making it abundantly clear that we are liable before God.

 “Requirements:” decree, ordinance, decision, command, a formalized rule (or set of rules) prescribing what people must do.
 This posting of requirements refers to the Mosaic law.
 The law has a certificate of requirements that puts us in debt to God.
 This is God’s public opinion against us; it is his list of directives against personal sin.
 God must stand resolved against us because he cannot contradict his own essence and standards.
 Therefore, the law demands perfection.